What Is A Prime Even Number

 Proof by Contradiction

 Let's consider an even number n greater than 2.
-By definition, n can be written as 2k, where k is an integer greater than 1.
-This means that n is divisible by 1, 2, and n itself.
-Since k is also a divisor of n, and k is neither 1 nor n, it follows that n has more than two distinct divisors.
-Therefore, n cannot be a prime number.
+Practically speaking, by definition, n can be written as 2k, where k is an integer greater than 1.
+So in practice, n is divisible by 1, 2, and n itself.
+Because of that, since k is also a divisor of n, and k is neither 1 nor n, it follows that n has more than two distinct divisors.
+Because of this, n cannot be a prime number.

 This proof by contradiction demonstrates that any even number greater than 2 cannot be prime.
 The only even number that fits the criteria for primality is 2 itself, as its only divisors are 1 and 2.
 This elegant argument solidifies the unique status of 2 as the sole prime even number.